 I started homeschooling about ten years ago, so I’ve learned what works and what doesn’t work for our family.
 Everyone’s situation is different, but I’ve decided to share the following tips, which will hopefully give you some ideas to implement in your own homeschool.
-We have a large family and will be up to four students in the upcoming school year, but the following tips could apply to any sized homeschool:
+We have a large family and will have four students in the upcoming school year, but the following tips could apply to any sized homeschool:

 Stay Organized With Binders

 Each of my homeschooled children has his or her own binder.
-I select quality binders with built in zip compartments for pencils, and the binders themselves zip for containing any loose books.
+I select quality binders with built-in zip compartments for pencils, and the binders themselves zip for containing any loose books.
 Keeping just about everything in these binders makes it easy for the kids to take their work on the road when we travel or just have errands to run.
 It also allows me to check all of their work at once or quickly have someone move to another work station.
 I also have my own binder for myself as the teacher, and there is another binder for answer keys.
 The ACE School of tomorrow curriculum that we use is perfect for our binder system.
-We use a heavy duty three-hole punch that is designed for punching through 30 pages, and it works well for hole punching the ACE “PACES,” which have around 25 to 50 pages each.
+We use a heavy-duty three-hole punch designed for punching through 30 pages, and it works well for hole punching the ACE “PACES,” which have around 25 to 50 pages each.

-|My Desk--Notice my heavy duty three-hole punch and the student binders.|
+|My Desk--Notice my heavy-duty three-hole punch and the student binders.

 Stick with the Same Curriculum

 I mainly use the ACE School of Tomorrow curriculum.
-I am very familiar with it, because I went to a private ACE school from second through ninth grade.
+I am very familiar with it because I went to a private ACE school from second through ninth grade.
 I’ve also used it for several years in my own homeschool with five different students.
 I’ve become an expert on it, and my kids prefer it over other systems.
 The fact that the curriculum is broken down into 12 workbooks per subject per year allows the convenient option of purchasing it by the quarter instead of all at once.
-The ACE curriculum is geared toward independent work, so it works best for students who enjoy doing most of their schoolwork on their own.
+The ACE curriculum is geared toward independent work, so it works best for students who enjoy doing most of their schoolwork independently.

 Join a Group